Skip to content

 /plugins

 content in this directory is synchronized into /data/plugins for server types that use plugins, as described above.
 For special cases, the source can be changed by setting COPY_PLUGINS_SRC and destination by setting COPY_PLUGINS_DEST.
+If using a mod-based loader, such as Forge or Fabric, but a hybrid mod like Cardboard, then set USES_PLUGINS to have the automation utilize /plugins mount.

 /mods